bdrdavies/mono-cbp/docs/quickstart.md

 ```

 - `tess_id`: TIC ID of the target
-- `period`: Priod of the eclipsing binary
+- `period`: Period of the eclipsing binary
 - `bjd0`: Reference epoch (time of mid-eclipse for primary eclipse)
 - `sectors`: TESS sectors that the target was observed in.
 Note that this column is only necessary if downloading the data from MAST with `mono_cbp.utils.catalogue_to_lc_files`.
 - `prim_pos`: Position of the primary eclipse in phase space (should be very close to either 0 or 1)